Dpdl-io/DpdlEngine/Dpdl_Examples.md

 ## How to run the examples

-The Dpdl example scripts are located in the './DpdlLibs/' folder and can be executed via:
+The Dpdl example scripts are located in the './DpdlLibs/' folder and can be executed in different ways:

-1) with the **`DpdlClient`** console application
+1) using the **`DpdlClient`** console application with commands
 2) or directly via the '-load' parameter at startup
 3) or using the API function call DPDLAPI_execCode(..).